spack/spack-tutorial/tutorial_buildsystems.rst

 Spack can "activate" Python packages to prevent the user from having to load each dependency module explictly.
 If a dependency is missed, Spack will be unable to properly activate the package and it will cause an issue.
-To learn more about extensions go to :ref:`cmd-spack-extensions`.
+To learn more about extensions go to `spack extensions <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-extensions>`_.

 From this example, you can see that building Python modules is made easy through the :code:`PythonPackage` class.